Jason Todd: Origin

 Following the revamp due to Crisis on Infinite Earths, Jason Todd is recast as a young street orphan who first encounters Batman while attempting to steal the tires off the Batmobile in Crime Alley, the very place where Batman's parents were murdered years before.
 The son of Catherine and Willis Todd, Jason lives on the east end of Gotham City in the Park Row district called Crime Alley.
 Catherine was a drug addict who died of an overdose sometime before he began living on the street.
 Willis, a former medical student, was working as hired muscle for Two-Face and had disappeared suspiciously following a botched assignment.
 Bruce Wayne sees to it that Todd is placed in a school for troubled youths, which turns out to be Ma Gunn's School for Crime.
 Jason earns the Robin mantle a short while later by helping Batman apprehend the gang of thieves.
 However, Todd does not wear the Robin costume until completing six months of training.
-Batman notes that while Todd doesn't possess Dick Grayson's natural athleticism and acrobatic skills, he can become a productive crimefighter by channeling his rage.
-He also believes that if he doesn't help the boy, Todd will eventually become part of the "criminal element".
-It is later established during the story arc Infinite Crisis that Superboy-Prime is responsible for the changes on Jason Todd's origin and character when he inadvertently created Hypertime-lines.
+Batman notes that while Todd does not possess Dick Grayson's natural athleticism and acrobatic skills, he can become a productive crimefighter by channeling his rage.
+He also believes that if he does not help the boy, Todd will eventually become part of the "criminal element".

 In the revamp period, Todd is portrayed as the "rebel" Robin, reflecting the late 1980s youth culture.
 He smokes, swears, and fights authority.
 He is prone to defying Batman's orders, sometimes to success (bringing in the Scarecrow singlehandedly) and sometimes to failure (botching a raid on a drug lab by jumping the gun too soon).
 Todd also aided Batman while Gotham City was temporarily overrun by Deacon Blackfire as shown in Batman: The Cult.